|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

-PostgreSQL supports most of the major features of SQL:2008.
-Out of 179 mandatory features required for full Core conformance, PostgreSQL conforms to at least 160.
+PostgreSQL supports most of the major features of SQL:2003.
+Out of 164 mandatory features required for full Core conformance, PostgreSQL conforms to at least 150.
 In addition, there is a long list of supported optional features.
-It might be worth noting that at the time of writing, no current version of any database management system claims full conformance to Core SQL:2008.
+It may be worth noting that at the time of writing, no current version of any database management system claims full conformance to Core SQL:2003.

-In the following two sections, we provide a list of those features that PostgreSQL supports, followed by a list of the features defined in SQL:2008 which are not yet supported in PostgreSQL.
-Both of these lists are approximate: There might be minor details that are nonconforming for a feature that is listed as supported, and large parts of an unsupported feature might in fact be implemented.
+In the following two sections, we provide a list of those features that PostgreSQL supports, followed by a list of the features defined in SQL:2003 which are not yet supported in PostgreSQL.
+Both of these lists are approximate: There may be minor details that are nonconforming for a feature that is listed as supported, and large parts of an unsupported feature may in fact be implemented.
 The main body of the documentation always contains the most accurate information about what does and does not work.